Birds-eye render of Ripon Habitat Bank with habitats restored, including new meadows, ponds, scrub, grassland, and river

 Our vision

-Our Ripon Habitat Bank sits within a 3km radius between a Special Area of Conservation (SAC) and a Site of Special Scientific Interest (SSSI).
+Our Ripon Habitat Bank sits within a two-mile radius between a Special Area of Conservation (SAC) and a Site of Special Scientific Interest (SSSI).
 This makes the site a particularly strategic location for biodiversity restoration – allowing us to build connectivity between our high distinctiveness habitats and these designated sites.

 We’re transforming the landscape into a broad wildflower meadow rich in native flora and fauna, encouraging natural variations in structure between the wetter and drier areas of the site.
 We will be creating pockets of scrub which will help link up existing woodlands, both within the site and wider landscape.